Carpenters Individual Account Pension Plan

 The example below illustrates how the five year rule works.
 In this example, the participant is not vested in any subaccount in the plan and must work 500 or more covered hours in 2014 or he will experience five consecutive one-year breaks in service and forfeit all previous service.
 In 2014, he works 500 covered hours and avoids a permanent break in service.
 He also becomes vested because he has three years of credited service without experiencing a permanent break in service.

-- For additional information about the five year rule, please see Article 2.5 on page 63.
+- For additional information about the five year rule, please see Article 2.5.

 |Year||Covered Hours||Credited Service||Comment|